x

 Prior to the frenzy of the Gold Rush and Silver Boom explorers and early settlers probed the Sierra for a path to the Pacific, and many met hard ends.

-As we continue South we will encounter Disaster Peak, Relief Peak, across a series of terrain features that broke many wagons and killed many people while testing the fortitude and demonstrating the apparent lack of common-sense of many of the people who survived the early attempts to cross the Sierra with wagons before the main roads were established.
+As we continue South we will encounter Disaster Peak, Relief Peak, and a series of terrain features that broke many wagons and killed many people while testing the fortitude and demonstrating the apparent lack of common-sense of many of the people who survived early attempts to cross the Sierra with wagons before the main roads were established.
 What the hell were they thinking?

 The Clamper's Historical monument at Sonora Pass attests to the hard end of many of these early attempts to cross the Sierra with the wrong gear for the conditions they encountered crossing the Sierra Nevada Mountains.